Chicago Dance Crash: KTF

 Second to the Neo-Futurists show Too Much Light Makes the Baby Go Blind, Chicago Dance Crash locally operates the longest-running live show in the history of Chicago.
-Opening on March 9, 2007 at the Lakeshore Theater, the company premiered an interactive dance battle titled The Keeper of The Floor (KTF for short) with dancers of differing styles competing in comical rounds towards a single champion of the night.
-Now performing at The Den Theater in Chicago's Wicker Park neighborhood, the show's original late-night host was Reggie Watts and has been headlined by host Matthew Hollis, nicknamed "Mattrick Swayze," since 2008.
+Opening on March 9, 2007, at the Lakeshore Theater, the company premiered an interactive dance battle titled The Keeper of The Floor (KTF for short) with dancers of differing styles competing in comical rounds towards a single champion of the night.
+The show's original late-night host was Reggie Watts and has been headlined by host Matthew Hollis, nicknamed "Mattrick Swayze," since 2008.

 Critical reception and awards

-Chicago Dance Crash was named “Best Dance Company” of 2009 by the Chicago Reader, "Best in Dance" for 2012 from the Chicago Tribune and was recognized by Newcity as the best new dance company to emerge between 2000–2010 in their “Decade of Dance” publication.
+Chicago Dance Crash was named “Best Dance Company” of 2009 by the Chicago Reader, "Best in Dance" for 2012 from the Chicago Tribune and was recognized by Newcity as the best new dance company to emerge between 2000 and 2010 in their “Decade of Dance” publication.